jonwaterschoot/Synthux-Simple-Touch-Plugdata/FX-Instruments/FM_bleepbloop_touch/readme.md

 Download ([.bin](/FX-Instruments/FM_bleepbloop_touch/FM_bleepbloop_touch_v0_1.bin))
 - USB midi is working sometimes, weird and inconsistent issue?
 The device sometimes get recognized by my windows pc's and android phone, sometimes it doesn't.

+### V 0.5 full randomized sequencer (array) + simple in one patch

+I've attempted to port the assigning and temporary saving of parameters as much as possible to arrays.
+This allows to use a larger range of note inputs.

+The array with which the pd file is set when compiling is saved.
+This means there are now already sounds in the array.

+> 🤔 An additional toggle to change the pitch/note numbers would be nice.
+Or perhaps a random pitch toggle for the sequencer.

+The array is set to 88, though only the 7 notes played on the touchpad are available at this time without midi.
+Serial midi works fine.

+Reworking the attack / decay randomizer.
+It still is not working.

+There's also an extra toggle via pad 1 (the one between the switches), this allows bypassing the array and playing the "simple version".
+Launching the sequencer in this mode will play from the 7 notes.

+Notes / pads are influencing the 4th modulation knob.
+This modulation is strongest when that knob is at maximum.

 ### V 0.4 full randomized sequencer

 [FM_bleepbloop_touch_v0-1.pd](/FX-Instruments/FM_bleepbloop_touch/FM_bleepbloop_touch_v0-4.pd)